What is xylitol?

 Over the past few years there’s been a big increase in the use of sugar substitutes and sweetening agents.
-One of most common is xylitol, which is a naturally occurring sugar alcohol found in some fruits and vegetables.
+One of the most common is xylitol, which is a naturally occurring sugar alcohol found in some fruits and vegetables.

-While it can be found in many products, such as sugar-free chewing gum and chewable vitamins, it’s also becoming increasingly popular in baking.
-That means there’s a possibility it may be present in cakes and other treats.
+While xylitol can be found in many products, such as sugar-free chewing gum and chewable vitamins, it’s also becoming increasingly popular in baking.
+That means there’s a possibility it may be present in cakes and other sweet treats.

 How much xylitol is poisonous to dogs?

 Xylitol poisoning in dogs most commonly occurs as a result of dogs eating chewing gum, specifically the sugar-free variety.
 Some brands reportedly contain as much as one gram in each piece.
 That means it could take just three pieces of xylitol gum to leave a 30kg dog, such as a Labrador, seriously ill.

 In humans and non-primates such as dogs and cats, blood sugar is controlled by insulin which is a hormone released from the pancreas.
 If insulin is no longer produced sugar diabetes results.
 In humans, xylitol does not stimulate the release of insulin.
 But that’s not the case in dogs which absorb it very quickly.